 2. TEACH & PRACTICE NONFICTION TEXT STRUCTURE

 Text structure is how the text is organized by the author.
-When students are aware of the structure of the text they are reading, it is easier for them to navigate the text and make predictions about the text, therefore increasing their comprehension.
+When students are aware of the structure of the text they are reading, it is easier for them to navigate the text and make predictions about the text, therefore increasing their nonfiction reading comprehension.

 Then, I have students diagram the text structure of the book with me.
 We create a visual graphic organizer for each type of text structure.

 Lastly, students independently diagram their own nonfiction text structure.
 This is something I will repeat with the whole class, or in guided reading groups throughout the year.
 The nonfiction text structure poster stays up all year in my classroom as a reference.
+You can read more about ways to teach nonfiction text structure here.

-3. TEACH & PRACTICE READING COMPREHENSION STRATEGIES
+3. TEACH & PRACTICE READING COMPREHENSION STRATEGIES:

 Teaching and practicing reading comprehension strategies throughout the year with both fiction AND nonfiction texts is crucial for fostering independent comprehension.
 I follow the 7 Keys to Comprehension (Susan Zimmerman) in my classroom.
 The 7 strategies included are: